 - If there is an intelliHR user account with the Username that matches the incoming NameID

-If we cannot find a match for any of these three values, we throw an error for the user.
+If we cannot find a match for any of these four values, we throw an error for the user.

-Once an SSO configuration is enabled, the login page will change allowing users to get redirected back to your identity provider (SP-initiated sign on) rather than providing the normal username/password login form.
-You can bypass this redirect and sign in with existing credentials only for user accounts with no SSO ID configured.
-While an SSO ID is configured on a user account, manual login with that username/password will not be accepted.
+Once an SSO configuration is enabled, the login page will change allowing users to get redirected back to your identity provider (SP-initiated sign-on) rather than providing the normal username/password login form.

 What Identity Providers have been tested?